The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Introduction

 induces an isomorphism

 of Morse homology groups. \end{thm}

-Let us point out here that the approach to define a chain isomorphism via a hybrid moduli space problem is a fairly recent one.
+Let us point out here that the method of defining chain maps between Morse homology complexes by utilizing hybrid moduli spaces is a fairly recent one.
 It has successfully been employed by Abbondandolo and Schwarz \cite{AbSchwarz} in proving that Floer homology $HF_{\ast}(T^{\ast}M)$ of cotangent bundles $T^{\ast}M$ is isomorphic to singular homology of the free loop space $\Lambda M$ ($M$ a compact manifold).
-In their situation, an inequality similar to \eqref{introenergy} is utilized, relating the symplectic action to the classical action via Legendre duality.
+In their situation, a crucial role is played by an inequality similar to \eqref{introenergy}, relating the symplectic action to the classical action via Legendre duality.